 + A single project grant can cover no more than 50% of a project’s budgeted expenses.

-+ Up to 30% of the grant can be used for institutional overhead and/or indirect costs.
++ Up to 30% of the grant can be used for indirect costs (sometimes known as overhead or administrative costs).

 + Robust fees for artists, whether producing new work or contributing existing work, are highly recommended.
 Please refer to W.A.G.E. standards for guidance.
 We also encourage robust compensation for all outside consultants, partners, and advisors, as well as other collaborators such as writers, designers, photographers, web developers, etc.